-You can allow the IRS to discuss your tax return information with a third party by completing the Third Party Designee section of your tax return, often referred to as “Check Box” authority.
+You can allow the IRS to discuss your tax return information with a third party by completing the Third Party Designee section of your tax return, often referred to as "Checkbox Authority."
 This will allow the IRS to discuss the processing of your current tax return, including the status of tax refunds, with the person you designate.
 This authorization is limited to matters concerning the processing of the tax return containing the completed Third Party Designee section.
-For more information regarding Third Party Designee see the Form 1040 Instructions, Form 1040A Instructions or the Form 1040EZ Instructions.
-This does not replace the Form 2848 (PDF), Power of Attorney and Declaration of Representative, or Form 8821 (PDF), Tax Information Authorization.
-For more information on Powers of Attorney and Form 2848, refer to Topic 311 and to Publication 947, Practice Before the IRS and Power of Attorney.
+The third party designee authority only lasts one year from the due date of the return.
+For more information regarding third party designee, see the instructions to the individual income or business tax return you are filing.

-Form 8821 can be used to allow discussions with third parties and disclosure of information to third parties on matters other than just the processing of your current tax return.
-The Form 8821 cannot be used to name an individual to represent you before the IRS.
-Refer to Topic 311 and Publication 947 for information on how to designate someone to represent you before the IRS.
+You can use Form 8821 to allow the IRS to discuss your tax matter with designated third parties and, where necessary, to disclose your confidential tax return information to those designated third parties on matters other than just the processing of your current tax return.
+You cannot, however, use Form 8821 to name an individual to represent you before the IRS.
+For information on how to designate someone to represent you before the IRS, refer to Topic 311 and Publication 947.

-Page Last Reviewed or Updated: March 20, 2013
+Page Last Reviewed or Updated: October 10, 2016